boblannon/coding-irl_20191213/slideshow/slideshow.md

 In fact, this is _so_ true, that some software developers actually chunk up their work into "stories."
 These are the to-do's that are necessary for building a product.

-Imagine being the first person to build a website like Amazon.
-It's a lot like writing a story: you're going to start with a mostly-blank page.
-Computers don't know what a "store" is.
-Python doesn't have built-in object for "shopping cart."
-So to even get started, you have some to-do's:

 | story                                                      | needed                                |
 |------------------------------------------------------------|---------------------------------------|